-2023\ STATE AND LOCAL GOVERNMENT, 3 hours credit
+2023 STATE AND LOCAL GOVERNMENT, 3 hours credit

 A study of the various political units in the United States with emphasis on states, counties, and municipalities.
+Lecture 3 hours.

-2113\ CONCEPTS OF POLITICAL SCIENCE, 3 hours credit
+2113 CONCEPTS OF POLITICAL SCIENCE, 3 hours credit

 An introduction to basic political concepts, institutions and processes, as well as a review of career opportunities for political scientists.
+Lecture 3 hours.